 “Aralia plants” are members of the Araliaceae family along with the Schefflera plant (umbrella tree), Fatsia, Hedera (aka English ivy) and others.
 Some are woody plants, some are herbs, some are vines and some are trees.

 Included in this family is the genus, Polyscias pronounced (pol-is’-si-as) which we commonly call “Aralia.”
-This genus includes about 116 species of shrubs and trees native to tropical Asia and Polynesia.
+This genus includes about 116 Arlalia plant species of shrubs and trees native to tropical Asia and Polynesia.

-Many of these plants are very useful as landscape plants in tropical parts of the world and some polyscias make great houseplants and office plants, such as polyscias scutellaria, in less conducive climates.
+Many of these Aralia plants are very useful as landscape plants in tropical parts of the world and some polyscias make great houseplants and office plants, such as polyscias scutellaria, in less conducive climates.

-In this article, we will look at some of the popular Aralia varieties used as houseplants.
+In this article, we will look at some of the popular Aralia plant varieties.
 For example, the Fern Aralia (Polyscias filicifolia) and the Feather Aralia (Polyscias guilfoylei).
 Read on to learn more.

 How Are Aralia Plants Used?